thpglobal/mafo/README.md

-# thptheme
+# Mafo Wordpress Theme

 ### Theme for MAFO.SL website March 2021

 This is based on thptheme with the following changes:
 * Adrian instead of Unno font for headliens
-* darkgreen instead of cobalt
+* darkgreen instead of darkgreen

 ## Installation